build-on-aws/content/posts/getting-started-with-remote-models/03-authoring-custom-connectors-opensearch/index.md

 ## Creating a basic connector

 With the cluster prepared, next the connector can be created.
 The following example uses basic authentication to connect to an internal API.
-Using the Amazon OpenSearch service, the secret is stored in a [Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)secret with the following format.
+Using the Amazon OpenSearch service, the secret is stored in a [Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) secret with the following format.
 Note that the key name can be any value you like, but this has to match the attribute referenced in the connector:
 ![secrets manager](images/secrets_manager.png)
 Then an IAM role that OpenSearch can assume with permission to retrieve the secret is specified in the connector blueprint.
 For more details, see the [Amazon OpenSearch service documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ml-external-connector.html#connector-external-prereq).
 The API method could be a `GET` or a `POST`.
 In this case a `POST` is used as a  `POST` body is sent with the request: